 I know CCMP requires at least 3 years of experience, but you clearly exceed the minimum requirements.
 Why did you want to pursue it?

 At this point in my career, the CCMP was truly for me.
 My children are growing up and I have more time to focus again on my interests, development and career.
 I was excited with the opportunity to obtain formal recognition for my knowledge and experience.
 I was looking for something to work on for me.
 I did not want to go back to school, but I was committed to learning something new.
-So I focused on studying the ACMP standard.
-I have experience using various methodologies and The Standard provided a familiar structure to a logical way of managing change.
+So I focused on studying the The Standard of Change Management©.
+I have experience using various methodologies and the Standard provided a familiar structure to a logical way of managing change.

 How did you prepare?

 We were very well guided - the handbook is a great resource!
-The exam is based a lot on the ACMP standard.
-Applicants really need to become familiar with The Standard.
-That alone, is an additional benefit – we are socializing The Standard and ensure that we can understand and communicate with each other on future collaborations.
+The exam is based a lot on the Standard.
+Applicants really need to become familiar with the Standard.
+That alone, is an additional benefit – we are socializing the Standard and ensure that we can understand and communicate with each other on future collaborations.